Posted on Leave a comment

 Step 4

-Place the bottom track piece on top of the tub ledge, centering it on the flattest portion of the ledge surface.
-Measure the distance to the edge of the tub ledge to confirm the track is centered, then use masking tape to temporarily secure the track in position.
+Place the bottom track piece on top of the tub ledge, centring it on the flattest portion of the ledge surface.
+Measure the distance to the edge of the tub ledge to confirm the track is centred, then use masking tape to temporarily secure the track in position.
 Tape both ends, the middle and along the track as needed to hold it firmly in place.
 Use a soft-lead pencil to draw a line along the front edge of the track on the tub ledge.

 Step 5